kleinerELM/remove_SEM_scalebar/README.md

 # remove_SEM_scalebar

+__This Script is depricated!
+The functionality is mostly included in `tiff_scaling`__

 simple script to remove scale and info bar at the bottom of SEM images aquired using a FEI / thermofischer scientific SEM

 ## standard automatical processing

 run
 ```bash
 python .\remove_SEM_scalebar.py
 ```